Improve your React JS Developer skills?

 6. React Fragment

 Sometimes we need a wrap the children elements in a single element but we don’t need any extra DOM element.
-So using React.Fragment component we can return multipl elements in a render() method without creating an additional DOM element.
+So using React.Fragment component we can return multiple elements in a render() method without creating an additional DOM element.

 render() {